-The Triadan system is used, but some numbers will be missing as these teeth do not exist in that species.
+In considering canine and feline patients, the modified Triadan system is used, but some numbers will be missing as these teeth do not exist in that species.
 The teeth present do not change number however; canines are always '04', 1st molars always '09'.

 Similarly, if an animal has extractions, we do not re-number the remaining teeth!